-This statement of Recommended Accounting Practice ("RAP") was first approved in 2002 and is based on the Statement of Recommended Practice ('SORP") on Financial Statements of authorised unit trusts schemes issued by the Investment Management Regulatory Organisation Limited ('IMRO") in the United Kingdom.
-This RAP was subsequently revised in 2004 and 2005 based on the SORP on Financial Statements of Authorised Funds issued by the Investment Management Association ('IMA") in the United Kingdom.
+This statement of Recommended Accounting Practice ("RAP") was first approved in 2002 and is based on the Statement of Recommended Practice ("SORP") on Financial Statements of authorised unit trusts schemes issued by the Investment Management Regulatory Organisation Limited ("IMRO") in the United Kingdom.
+This RAP was subsequently revised in 2004 and 2005 based on the SORP on Financial Statements of Authorised Funds issued by the Investment Management Association ("IMA") in the United Kingdom.
 The Institute acknowledges its gratitude to both IMRO and IMA.

-This RAP sets out recommendations on the way in which the managers of a unit trust should prepare the unit trust financial statements for unitholders.
-This RAP is intended to be applicable to all authorised unit trusts in the Republic of Singapore, regardless of their constitution, size or complexity.
-Managers and trustees are encouraged to comply with the recommendations set out in this RAP.
+This RAP sets out recommendations on the way in which the financial statements of investment funds should be prepared.
+This RAP is intended to be applicable to all authorised unit trusts and authorised Variable Capital Companies ("VCCs") in the Republic of Singapore, regardless of their constitution, size or complexity.
+Managers, directors and trustees, where appropriate, are encouraged to comply with the recommendations set out in this RAP.

-For the purposes of this RAP 7, an authorised unit trust is a collective investment scheme constituted in Singapore and authorised by the Monetary Authority of Singapore under Section 286 of the Securities and Futures Act (Chapter 289) or any other unit trust that elects to adopt RAP 7 in the preparation of its financial statements.
+For the purposes of this RAP 7,

-The Code on Collective Investment Schemes requires authorised unit trusts to prepare their annual and semi-annual financial statements in the manner prescribed under RAP 7.
+- (a) an authorised unit trust is a collective investment scheme constituted in Singapore and authorised by the Monetary Authority of Singapore under Section 286 of the Securities and Futures Act (Chapter 289) or any other unit trust that elects to adopt RAP 7 in the preparation of its financial statements.
+The Code on Collective Investment Schemes requires authorised unit trusts and authorised VCCs to prepare their annual and semi-annual financial statements in the manner prescribed under RAP 7. - (b) a VCC is a body corporate incorporated in Singapore by forming one or more collective investment schemes.
+It is regulated by the Variable Capital Companies Act which is administered by the Accounting and Corporate Regulatory Act ("ACRA").
+The Variable Capital Companies Act provides an option for authorised VCCs to prepare financial statements under RAP7.